daattali/beautiful-jekyll/work.md

 bigimg: /img/AIBS_presentation_crop.jpg
 ---

-I want to leverage **artificial intelligence to make the world a better place**.
-Broadly, I want to avert existential risks, empower people, and improve lives.
+My mission is to leverage my talents and interests to do the _most_ good in the world.
+Naturally, I gravitated to machine learning, which can exponentially amplify my productivity using automation.
+Broadly, my interests are to avert existential risks (such as climate disaster), empower people, and improve lives.
 In particular, on a large scale I'd like to:

-- Sequester atmospheric carbon and reduce pollution
+- Sequester atmospheric carbon, reforest, and reduce pollution
-- Educate with pedagogical chatbots
+- De-silo knowledge using pedagogical chatbots
-- Improve government transparency
+- Improve government transparency and (small "d") democracy
 - Create data-driven journalism and detect fake news
-- Improve health forecasting
+- Improve health outcomes
-- Improve privacy and decentralization of the Internet using smart contracts and DApps
+- Improve privacy and decentralization of the Internet

 For detailed information about my education, conferences, talks, teaching, etc. please refer to my CV:
 <center>